-- Courses will be offered online (NET) from WCTC. - Contact WCTC for all benchmark scores.
+- Courses will be offered online (NET) from WCTC. - Contact WCTC for all benchmark scores. - This program is fully eligible for Financial Aid only through Waukesha County Technical College.

 The Global Business Associate Degree is a two-year, four semester collaborative program between Waukesha County Technical College and Northeast Wisconsin Technical College.
 Upon completion, students will have completed 69 credits.